Donating your old tech

 أروع كلمات الشكر معطرة برائحة الفل والريحان أقدمها لك، لكل ما فعلته من أجلي ولمساعدتك لي في كل الظروف وفي العسر قبل اليسر. مهما قدمت من كلمات شكر لا” أستطع أن أوفيك حقك فأنت فعلت الكثير من أجلي وقدمت لي يد العون دون انتظار مقابل. إليك أجمل الأمنيات بالصحة والعافية والمستقبل الباهر وكلمات شكر نابعة من القلب بكل حب وإخلاص.

 “The most wonderful words of thanksgiving scented with the scent of jasmine and basil I present to you, for all that you did for me and for your help in all circumstances and in hardship before ease.
 No matter how many words of thanks I offer, I cannot fulfill your rights, for you have done a lot for me and offered me a helping hand without waiting in return.
 Here are the most beautiful wishes for health, wellness, and a bright future, and words of gratitude stemming from the heart with all love and sincerity.”

 If you would like to donate a smartphone or tablet to a friend of JRS UK experiencing the asylum and immigration system, please read our tips below:

-- Phones/ tablets should be in good working condition with no significant marks or scratches
+- Smartphones or tablets should be in excellent working condition (able to make and receive calls & texts, a working screen and able to hold charge) with no significant marks or scratches

-- Phone/ tablet must be wiped of all data and restored to factory settings OR be accessible for a member of team to erase all data
+- Smartphones or tablets must be wiped of all data and restored to factory settings OR be accessible for a member of team to erase all data

 Jesuit Refugee Service UK